 To help you make sense of the formula, we break down each component below.

 Your basal metabolic rate is the number of calories your body needs to carry out basic functions, such as breathing, digestion, circulation, and metabolism.
 This number is calculated by using your age, sex, height, and weight.

 The following are the BMR equations for men and women:

-Metabolic equivalent relates to your energy expenditure when in a resting position.
+As we mentioned above, METs or metabolic equivalents relate to your energy expenditure when in a resting position.
 METs are used to describe the intensity of different forms of physical activity.
-For example, if an activity equates to 4 METs, this means that you would use 4 times the energy performing this exercise than you would when in a resting position.
-The MET value of most walking workouts will range between 2.5 and 5.0.
+The MET value of most walking workouts will range between 2.0 and 7.0.
 Below, you will find the most common METs for walking.